 When University employees are released from work due to emergency conditions, graduate student employees shall also be released - this includes snow or other weather related emergencies.

-Graduate tuition waiver scholarships are given for different reasons, and fall into different categories accordingly.
+Graduate tuition credit scholarships are given for different reasons, and fall into different categories accordingly.
 The various categories are discussed below in the order in which they are treated in Trustee Document T79-093B.

-A Tuition and Curriculum Fee waiver scholarship is granted to all students who have achieved a level of academic excellence established by departments and recognized by the awarding of a half-time or greater Graduate Assistantship, Associateship, Fellowship or Traineeship with a current minimum earnings of $4,178.10 for a single semester.
+A Tuition credit scholarship is granted to all students who have achieved a level of academic excellence established by departments and recognized by the awarding of a half-time or greater Graduate Assistantship, Associateship, Fellowship or Traineeship with a current (AY 16-17) minimum earnings of $4,793.70 for a single semester.